 MIS (management information systems) is the department controlling hardware and software systems used for business-critical decision-making within an enterprise.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-Today, Management Information Systems is used broadly in various contexts and includes but is not limited to: decision support systems, resource and people management applications, project management, and database retrieval applications.
-Although the boundaries have become fuzzy over the years, typically MIS still covers systems that are critical to the company's ability to survive, including accounting and order entry.
-Upper management should not lose sight of this fact.
 In many businesses, MIS handles legacy software and hardware, coded by programmers long since retired, who left no documentation for the systems.
+This is equally a role of IT management and business coordination.
 The enterprise upgrades or modernizes these systems only very carefully, and with high appreciation of the risks involved.
-Therefore, MIS, and the people who support it and know its quirks, remains a vital if under-celebrated part of enterprise IT.
+Therefore, the importance of MIS, and the people who support it and know its quirks, remains high -- even if it is a little-discussed part of enterprise IT.